flamy-brave/brave-sync-docker-autobuild/README.md

 The autobuilds should publish about 10 minutes before 7:00 AM UTC (2:00 AM EST or 3:00 AM EDT, Eastern Daylight Savings Time.)

-(It merges from the upstream repo at 6:45 AM UTC and right after merging starts building which takes about a minute and a half so as long as there is nothing to merge it should publish at 6:47 or 6:48 AM UTC button should always give it some wiggle room to do its thing.)
+(It merges from the upstream repo at 6:45 AM UTC and right after merging starts building which takes about a minute and a half so as long as there is nothing to merge it should publish at 6:47 or 6:48 AM UTC but you should always give it some wiggle room to do its thing.)

 <br>
 <br>